Climate Change and Problems with Plastic

 To resolve these challenges, we believe that a transition is needed from a so-called linear economy of consuming resources and disposing of products, to a circular economy in which renewable resources are used and other resources are utilized efficiently as well as collected for reuse to prevent waste.

 Adopting a life cycle assessment (LCA) approach, we are striving to bring about a circular economy through efforts focused on both climate change and problems with plastic.

 System and Responsible Officers

-The director in charge of the Corporate Sustainability Committee is the responsible officer.
+The responsible officer in charge of the Corporate Sustainability Committee is the responsible officer.

-The Corporate Sustainability Committee is responsible for deliberation on policy, strategy, planning, and countermeasures concerning climate change and plastic issues.
+The Corporate Sustainability Committee is responsible for deliberation on policy, strategy, planning, and countermeasures concerning climate change and plastic problems.
 The deliberation results are then reported to the Management Committee.
-The agendas are then, as necessary, discussed and deliberated also by the Group-wide Strategy Committee meetings and the Management Committee.
+The agendas are then, as necessary, discussed by the Group-wide Strategy Committee meetings and deliberated by the Management Committee.
 The Board of Directors then finalizes the agendas and monitors them.
-The Corporate Sustainability Committee has formed subcommittees dedicated to climate change and plastic issues to discuss concrete actions.